Kaio1005/Kaio1005/README.md

-- 🌱 I’m currently learning Data Mining, Paralel and Distributed Systems, Artificial Inteligence, Recommendation Systems, a little bit of Software Engineering technics and reviewing some Statistics.
+- 🌱 I’m currently learning ...

-- 📖 Planning to review Linear Algebra and Calculus soon.

 - ⚡ Fun fact: In TTRPGs I usually play as the scoundrel of the party.